Are you wondering which of the many Louvre Museum tours is right for you?

-On this page, you will find a comprehensive guide to Louvre Museum Tours, including: private tours, group tours, tours for kids, night tours, audioguided tours and more.
+On this page, you will find a comprehensive guide to Louvre Museum tours, including private tours, group tours, tours for kids, night tours, audio-guide tours and more.

+Are you ready to book your Louvre Museum tour right now?
 Don’t feel like reading ahead?
 Click here to book your Louvre Museum tour.

-Louvre museum tours – Is it worth taking a tour?
+Louvre Museum tours – Is it worth taking a tour?

-It is so large in fact that it is impossible to see everything in one visit or even over several visits.
-If you wanted to see ever masterpiece and historical object on display in the Louvre, you would need to spend 100 full days within the museum.
+It is so large, in fact, that it is impossible to see everything in one visit or even over several visits.
+If you wanted to see every masterpiece and historical object on display in the Louvre, you would need to spend nearly 100 days within the museum.

-Is booking a tour for the Louvre museum worth it?
+Is booking a tour for the Louvre Museum worth it?

 Hiring a guide for your tour of the Louvre offers a number of benefits.

-Louvre museum tours – Which one is right for you?
+Louvre Museum tours – Which one is right for you?

 So, if you are still scratching your head about which tour option is the best for you personally, you can choose from: